Menhirs of Vilarinha

 Location

-These menirs are located on a ridge in the municipality of Silves along the main road (N124) between Silves and São Bartolomeu de Messines (signposted as S. B. Messines or just Messines).
+These menirs are located in the Algarve region, Faro district.
+They lie on a ridge in the municipality of Silves along the main road (N124) between Silves and São Bartolomeu de Messines (signposted as S. B. Messines or just Messines).
 They are along a line of hills south of the village of Vale Fuzeiros.
 The village of Gregórios is to the south of the last menir in the alignment (which gets its name from the village).

 Access